DistAlgo/alda/README.md

 ## 1. Installation
 1. Install DA-rules by (1) copying or extracting the DA-rules files to a path, designated as `<DArulesROOT>`, in the local file system, and (2) adding `<DArulesROOT>/distalgo` to the front of the `PYTHONPATH` environment variable so that Python can load the `da` module.
-2. To use the extension with rules, install [XSB](http://xsb.sourceforge.net/) by: (1) download XSB from [SVN](https://sourceforge.net/p/xsb/src/HEAD/tree/), (2) compile and install XSB following the instructions in the 2nd chapter of the [manual](http://xsb.sourceforge.net/manual1/manual1.pdf), and (3) add the path for the XSB executable to the `PATH` environment variable.
+2. To use the extension with rules, install [XSB](http://xsb.sourceforge.net/) by: (1) download XSB from the [SVN repository](https://sourceforge.net/p/xsb/src/HEAD/tree/), (2) compile and install XSB following the instructions in the 2nd chapter of the [manual](http://xsb.sourceforge.net/manual1/manual1.pdf), and (3) add the path for the XSB executable to the `PATH` environment variable.
 3. To use the extension with constraints, (1) install MiniZinc from https://www.minizinc.org/software.html, (2) add the path for MiniZinc to the `PATH` environment variable, and (3) install the MiniZinc Python interface by running `pip install minizinc`.